TheCodingCanal/LetsModYouSomeMinecraft/README.md

 - Player of modded minecraft

 Our mod is based on the kryptonite gem.
 You can replace that with whatever you'd like and make your own mod.

+We'll be using Forge.
+Forge is a framework for building mods.
+An alternative would be [Fabric](https://fabricmc.net/) which is lighter weight but seems to have less mods using it.

+Pay attention to the version when looking at documentation and other tutorials/blogs.
+Things change and some info is no longer correct.
+Try to stick to recent sources that use 1.19 or 1.18.x

 ## Setting up IDE (IntelliJ)